hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 can be used to create services addressable by Consul that cannot be registered with a [local agent](https://www.consul.io/docs/agent/basics.html).

-If the Consul agent is running on the node where this service is registered, it is not recommended to use this resource.
+-> **NOTE:** If a Consul agent is running on the node where this service is registered, it is not recommended to use this resource as the service will be removed during the next [anti-entropy synchronisation](https://www.consul.io/docs/architecture/anti-entropy).

 ## Example Usage